jungomi/coach_client/README.md

 As for the other resources the user or partnership and the sport may be passed as the corresponding object.
 When an argument is not the object, it tries to create it.
-For partnerships a string representation is expected in that case, which represents the two users involved separated by a semicolon.
+For partnerships a string representation is expected in that case, which represents the two users involved separated by a semicolon (e.g.
+`'user1;user2'`).
 Using already existing objects is recommended to preserve the already assigned attributes.

 ```ruby
 user_sub = CoachClient::UserSubscription.new(client, user, sport)